 - ¼ cup cilantro, finely chopped

 - Make the dough: Combine flour, salt, ajwain seeds, oil and shortening in a medium mixing bowl and mix it with hands.
 Gradually add water while mixing and kneading until it makes soft and smooth dough.
 Cover the dough with a plate or a kitchen towel and let it rest for 30 minutes to one hour.

 - Make the filling: In a wok or a frying pan heat 2 tablespoons of oil on medium high heat until simmering.
 Add all the seeds and let them sizzle.
 Add green chili, ginger and sauté them for 30 seconds.
 Add mashed potatoes, garam masala, chaat masala or lemon juice and black salt.
 Stir everything to combine spices with mashed potatoes.
 Let the mixture cook on low heat for 2 minutes.

-- Add peas, cilantro and mint.
+- Add peas and cilantro.
 Stir to combine and let the filling cook for 1 more minute.
-Adjust the seasoning.
+Taste the filling for salt as black salt and chaat masala are quite salty.
+Add salt if needed.
 Let the filling cool for 20 to 30 minutes.

 - Heat oil in frying pan until ready for frying.
 Drop 4 to 5 samosa in hot oil and fry until golden brown, about 3 to 4 minutes.
 Remove from oil and drain excess oil on a paper towel lined plate.

 - Fry remaining samosa same way.
 Serve warm with cilantro chutney and tamarind and date chutney.